MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Restart-MgServicePrincipalSynchronizationJob.md

 ## SYNOPSIS
 Restart a stopped synchronization job, forcing it to reprocess all the objects in the directory.
 Optionally clears existing the synchronization state and previous errors.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Restart-MgBetaServicePrincipalSynchronizationJob](/powershell/module/Microsoft.Graph.Beta.Applications/Restart-MgBetaServicePrincipalSynchronizationJob?view=graph-powershell-beta)

 ## SYNTAX